Praise650/webportfolio/README.md

 # web_portfolio

-This is a web app portfolio with getx state management.
+This is a web app portfolio with stacked architecture.

 ## Getting Started